 The program is written in the Microsoft .NET Framework, but after installing additional software will run on both Linux and MacOS.

-By the way, if you’d like to know what altcoins are easiest to mine except Bitcoin, check out our issue on this matter.
+By the way, if you’d like to know what is easiest cryptocurrency to mine except Bitcoin, check out our issue on this matter.

 This is not merely a graphical shell, but a whole complex for monitoring and automating ASICs and GPU farms.
 Support for all popular programs for mining, the ability to remotely control and monitor up to 5000 devices, switching algorithms for the most profitable coin, API support and user scripts.
 Mobile application and the ability to steer everything through the web interface are available.

 Unfortunately, for a full set of functions, you’ll have to pay from 35 dollars for 4 devices to several thousand, if you want to manage several thousand miners.
 The free version allows you to monitor and control two devices and has a number of other limitations, but even with that it’s hard to find something cooler than awesomeminer.com.